 I think I need to start a blog post category just called “Chairs and their Covers.”
 I have a problem.
 You may remember that I bought this dream vintage Bertoia diamond chair a few months ago but the pumpkin-orange original cushion cover was unexpectedly unsalvageable.
 It was immediately clear that this was a job beyond my sewing abilities/wants.
 I thought about having an upholsterer do it but I wasn’t at all excited about putting forth the effort of finding fabric on my own or getting on my upholsterer’s long list or paying the high price I was expecting.
 Are you catching the lazy vibe I’m throwing down?
-Clicking buttons on a computer sounded so much better so on the suggestion of some IG friends, I purchased a reproduction cover from a seller on ebay who now sells on Etsy.
+Clicking buttons on a computer sounded so much better so on the suggestion of some IG friends, I purchased a reproduction cover from a seller on eBay (another option is this slightly more expensive option on Etsy).
 I’m here to share the details in case you are A.) in the same boat B.) lazy and C.) can’t afford a billion dollar replacement from Knoll!

 I’m really just so thankful to have this chair.

 But no really, ashtray/lamp/chair hits a little too close to home.